 Treatment for Xanax addiction focuses on both the mental and physical health of the user.

 Control of the mental cravings will focus on behavior modification therapies such as cognitive behavioral therapy, counseling sessions and group therapy.

-If admitted to a treatment center, the first goal will be controlling withdrawal symptoms.
+If admitted to a treatment center for Xanax addiction treatment, the first goal will be controlling withdrawal symptoms.
 Many times, a user will be switched to a longer-acting benzodiazepine such as Valium (diazepam), as it can provide longer control of withdrawal symptoms than Xanax due to its longer half-life.

 Some users may attempt to suddenly discontinue Xanax after long term use.
 This dangerous practice known as “cold turkey” can result in life-threatening seizures and should never be attempted.
 Going cold turkey been shown to be less effective than slowly decreasing the dose over time (tapering).